elsargentpepper/elsargentpepper/README.md

 ### About me

-👁️‍🗨️ Bilingual - Audio Visual Producer - Learning to code at [Platzi](https://platzi.com/)
+👁️‍🗨️ Bilingual (soon trilingual) - Audio Visual Producer - Learning to code at [Platzi](https://platzi.com/)

 🔭 I’m working on becoming a Frontend Developer

-🌱 I’m currently a [Platzi Master student](https://platzi.com/master/) and learning A LOT
+🌱 I’m currently a [Platzi Master student](https://platzi.com/master/), learning A LOT!!!!

 ⚡ Fun fact: I love to cross stitch, see what I am talking about at [@elsgt_stitchs](https://www.instagram.com/elsgt_stitchs/)